 - Decide to split the traffic between two versions randomly or equally;

 - Choose the MVP success metric to understand where your product performs well.

-Concierge MVPs give a tailor-made experience to a specific number of customers.
+As one of the best testing types of minimum viable products, the concierge approach gives a tailor-made experience to a specific number of customers.
 That is why such a customized MVP is called “concierge”.
 The assumption tested in such MVPs is whether the supposed customers are ready to pay for the suggested services.